szTheory/meta_presenter/README.md

 * [RDocs for the master branch](https://www.rubydoc.info/github/szTheory/meta-presenter/master)

 ## TODO
-* fix specs again
+* fix specs for edge build
-* add Middleman support
-* add support for actionsupport3, will require enabling it in the Appraisal file and then fixing any bugs in the build
 * tests for ActionMailer support
 * optional `rake meta_presenter:install` that generates the scaffolding for you.
 Or, you can manually create the files you want.
-* add support for layouts
+* add support for layout-level presenters

+## TODO (lower priority)
+* add backwards compatibility for actionsupport3, will require enabling it in the Appraisal file and then fixing any bugs in the build
+* make the presenters path configurable (instead of just app/presenters) (?)
+* add Middleman support (?)

 ## Contributing